 The Wedding Cake

 Today’s tall, elaborated, and delicately crafted wedding cakes evolved from the simple grooms-cakes made by family members for the bride.
-Before the wedding day, one of theses cakes was put under the pillow of the bride.
+Before the wedding day, one of these cakes was put under the pillow of the bride.
 The bride would then sleep and “dream” of the groom, and yes, squish that cake into oblivion.
 The real wedding cake would be a pound cake that would be pound up and crumbled and tossed at the couple as a sign of fertility.
 Cakes during weddings are usually stacked up in large layers.
 The higher the stack, the more glamorous the cake.
 People usually regard these arrangements as mere style.
 However, they were done so in the past as a symbol of fertility.
-Couples would stack these cakes to symbolize how many children the wished to have.
+Couples would stack these cakes to symbolize how many children they wished to have.
 So in the past, the higher the stack, the more the children.

 Tying the Knot

 Now the truth can be told.
 Tying the knot did not necessarily mean getting knotted together.
 During ancient tribal times, the bride would usually be wrapped in a sheep with a knot out in front.
 This was to symbolize virginity.
 Untying the knot was the groom’s privilege after the wedding the night.

 And startling enough, the best man used to play a different role in the early days.
 During tribal times, it was the best man’s duty to abduct potential brides from other tribes.
 He would usually do so by clubbing the poor damsel over the head and drag her back home just like those comic skits about cavemen seem to suggest.
 It was also the best man’s job to ward off the angry relatives of the bride.
 So in the early days, it was the best man swinging his axe while the groom got hitched.